wtfismyip/wtfismyip/README.md

 1. This is the fucking source code for https://wtfismyip.com/.
 There isn't much to it.
 2. This is now a fucking community project.
 Send a pull request to make it better.
+3. Backend is also accessible on https://myip.wtf/ because typing sucks.

 # Main fucking endpoints